RaphaelIT7/gmod-httpserver/README.md

 This project uses the [cpp-httplib](https://github.com/yhirose/cpp-httplib) as the HTTPServer.

 TODO:
-- Move IP Whitelist chec to a Pre-routing handler
+- Move IP Whitelist check to a Pre-routing handler
 - Add a Error handler and function
 - Add a Exception handler and function
 - Add a Pre-routing handler and function